Veronica M. Sanchez

-Veronica M. Sanchez (born January 26, 1974) is an American lawyer who has served as a judge of the Superior Court of the District of Columbia since 2023.
+Veronica M. Sanchez (born January 26, 1974) is an American lawyer who has served as an associate judge of the Superior Court of the District of Columbia since 2023.

 Education

 Sanchez earned a Bachelor of Arts degree from Duke University in 1996 and a Juris Doctor from the UCLA School of Law in 1999.

 Career

 Sanchez served as a law clerk for Judge Edward Cornelius Reed Jr. of the United States District Court for the District of Nevada from 1999 to 2001 and Judge Melvin T. Brunetti of the United States Court of Appeals for the Ninth Circuit from 2001 and 2002.
 From 2002 and 2009, she served as a trial attorney in the United States Department of Justice Antitrust Division.
 She joined the United States Attorney's Office for the District of Columbia and from 2009 to 2023, she was an assistant United States attorney serving as deputy chief of the Major Crimes Section in 2022, and assistant attorney in the Homicide Section.